How we handle personal information

 - to manage the recruitment, personnel and corporate functions of DFAT

 - to conduct surveys and stakeholder consultation purposes

 - to administer policies and the delivery of goods or services

 Information collected for a primary purpose may sometimes be used or disclosed for a related secondary purpose.
 For example, information collected from contractors during a tender process may be used as part of an evaluation or review of a particular aid project delivered by that contractor.
 Personal information collected from scholarship recipients may be used to invite those recipients to alumni events.
 Employee information collected to administer an individual's employment may be used or disclosed during a workplace investigation initiated by that individual.

 How we collect personal information

-The Department collects personal information only by lawful and fair means.
+DFAT collects personal information only by lawful and fair means.
 It is our usual practice to collect personal information directly from you or your authorised representative when you deal with us by telephone, letter, email, face-to-face or online.
-In particular, when you use one of the websites maintained by the Department, including dfat.gov.au, www.passports.gov.au, smartraveller.gov.au, foreignminister.gov.au, trademinister.gov.au and embassy.gov.au and their sub-domains, we may collect the personal information provided to us via online forms on these websites including when you subscribe to a list, register your travel details or purchase a publication.
-We do not collect your personal information when you only browse our website.
+In particular, DFAT collects your personal information when you use one of the websites maintained by DFAT, including the following websites and their sub-domains

-The Department may collect 'sensitive information' about you where you have consented, where the collection is required or authorised by law or where the Department is otherwise permitted under the Privacy Act including where we reasonably believe that the collection is necessary for our diplomatic or consular functions or activities.
+DFAT may collect 'sensitive information' about you with your express or implied consent, where the collection is required or authorised by law or where DFAT is otherwise permitted under the Privacy Act.

 How we store and protect personal information